CNelias/DetrendedFluctuationAnalysis.jl/README.md

 the total length of the time-series, otherwise you'll get artefacts.
 Stopping at a box_s roughly equal to 1/4 of the total length is a good idea.
 * nb_pt : the number of points you want to perform the analysis onto.
+* step : the parameter commanding the overlap between the windows during the avering process. (a value of 20 is good).

 It returns :
 * the list of points where the analysis was performed